emily-allman/Research-Project/ReadMe.txt

 The particle-particle properties investigated for this research project were restitution, rolling friction and sliding friction.

-## Run order ##
+## Run order - for each of the particle-particle properties ##
-simulation_launch.sh, generator.py
+simulation_launch.sh --> generator.py
-Simulations also used a particle file
+(Simulations also used a particle file)

 ## Curve fitting ##
 To calculate the mixing rate, a sigmoidal curve was fitted to each simulation mixing curve, using the file: sigmoidal_curve_fitting.py